plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 {% image "article2024/Done-Review of the Year/Monastic on Tour/Mexico-Day-of-Mindfulness-in-Mexico-city.jpg", "noFloat lmnq4-2", "Mexico" %}

 {% image "article2024/Done-Review of the Year/Monastic on Tour/Mexico-Public-talk-in-National-institute-of-psychiatrist.jpg", "noFloat lmnq4", "Mexico" %}
-{% image "article2024/Done-Review of the Year/Monastic on Tour/Wake up tour 2023.jpg", "noFloat lmnq4", "WakeUp Tour, Netherlands" %}
+{% image "article2024/Done-Review of the Year/Monastic on Tour/Wake up tour 2023.jpg", "noFloat lmnq4", "Netherlands" %}
-{% image "article2024/Done-Review of the Year/Monastic on Tour/Wake up tour 2 2023.JPG", "noFloat lmnq4", "WakeUp Tour, Sweden" %}
+{% image "article2024/Done-Review of the Year/Monastic on Tour/Wake up tour 2 2023.JPG", "noFloat lmnq4", "Sweden" %}
 {% image "article2024/Done-Review of the Year/Monastic on Tour/9ee37f7c-830f-4a3f-ae2d-bca7bdf6943a.JPG", "noFloat lmnq4-2", "Brazil" %}

 ## Plum Village at the First Global Buddhist Summit *(20 – 21 April 2023)*

 On 20 April, the International Buddhist Confederation launched the first Global Buddhist Summit in New Delhi, India, with the theme *Responses to Contemporary Challenges: Philosophy to Praxis*.
 The conference received over 700 delegates, of which approximately 170 were from 31 countries.
-Representatives from Plum Village included Brother Phap Khoi, Brother Nguyen Luc, Sister Bien Nghiem, and Sister Trang Loc Uyen.
+Representatives from Plum Village included Br.
+Phap Khoi, Br.
+Nguyen Luc, Sr. Bien Nghiem, and Sr. Trang Loc Uyen.
 This event coincided with their mindfulness tour in India.

 <!-- <div class="page-break"></div> -->